zhangxy0517/HyperGCT/README.md

             └── ...
 ```

-## Instructions to training and testing
+## Instructions for training and testing
-Before training and testing, you need to modify the dataset path through ``config.root`` in the following scripts.
+Before training and testing, modify the dataset path through ``config.root`` in the following scripts.
 ### 3DMatch

 The training and testing on 3DMatch dataset can be done by running